Who Are Pediatric Nurse Practitioners and Pediatric-focused APRNs?

 Our homes are considered safe spaces for our families, however potential hazards exist.
 Parents play an important role in keeping teens safe through education, limit setting and identifying potential dangers.
 As parents, you took the time to baby proof and child proof your home.
 Now that your child is older, it is time again to identify and remove potential dangers.
 Parents are also an important source of information for their teens so they may make informed decisions and to avoid unnecessary risks.
 Follow this room by room guide to identify common household hazards and suggestions for you to make your teen safer at home.

-Developed in collaboration by the Adolescent Healthcare and Children and Youth with Special Health Care Needs Special Interest Groups’ joint project committee members Alison Moriarty Daley, Meara Peterson and Siem Ia.
+Developed in collaboration by the Adolescent Healthcare and Pediatric Emergency Care Special Interest Groups’ joint project committee members Alison Moriarty Daley, Meara Peterson and Siem Ia.